microsoft/aihlsIgnited/hlsignited/FY25/02-Evaluating-LLMs/README.md

 ## **📝 Recap Session 02 – Introducing MedEvals**

-> In this session, we introduced **MedEvals**, an end-to-end evaluation framework for medical AI applications built on **Azure AI Foundry**.
+> In this session, we introduced [MedEvals](https://github.com/Azure-Samples/aihlsignited-medevals), an end-to-end evaluation framework for medical AI applications built on **Azure AI Foundry**.
 Inspired by Stanford’s MedHELM benchmark, MedEvals enables providers and payers to systematically validate performance, safety, and compliance of AI solutions across clinical decision support, documentation, patient communication, and more.

 ### **📦 Assets**